jazmineramon1/goddessesandanimals/pages/dmp.md

 Jazmine added and filled out the rights statement column and the latitude and longitude column.
 Jazmine also helped go through the entire metadata to help make it compatible for GitHub.
 This involved fixing typos, adding more information, making things in the correct format, and checking for any more little mistakes that might have been made in the columns.
 Jazmine owns the GitHub page, so she was responsible for big edits and decisions with the site.
 She also helped organize, design, and code the different texts and tabs in the website, including the map and data management.

-# Jazmine: Section 3: Data Inventory & Provenance
+# Section 3: Data Inventory & Provenance

 ## Source objects